-A milestone in the college's history occurred in 1953 when the campus moved from its original location at the former Graham Army Air Base to the present location near the banks of the Chipola River.
+A milestone in the college's history occurred in 1953 when the college moved from its original location at the former Graham Army Air Base to its present location near the banks of the Chipola River.
 The first permanent buildings were completed and occupied in 1954.
-Additions through the years have created a complex of 35 buildings arranged on a wooded campus, on about 75 acres of a 120-acre tract.
-The remainder is in its natural state-covered with pines, cedars and hardwoods.
+Additions through the years have created a complex of 35 buildings arranged on a wooded campus of about 75 acres in a 120-acre tract.
+The remaining acreage is in its natural state of pines, cedars and hardwoods.
 The campus also includes outdoor athletic fields and a pool.
-There are six buildings at off-campus sites.
+There are six off-campus buildings used for specialized training activities in public service programs.